A close quasar pair in a disk-disk galaxy merger at z = 2.17

-Third, both quasar nuclei are detected as compact radio sources by {\it VLA} A-config continuum imaging at 6 GHz and 15 GHz (Figure \ref{fig:vla}).
+Third, both quasar nuclei are detected as compact radio sources by {\it VLA} A-config continuum imaging at 6 and 15 GHz (Figure \ref{fig:vla}).
 The radio point source centers are consistent with those of the \hst\ optical quasar nuclei.
-The radio flux ratios between the two nuclei are 0.379$\pm$0.001 at 6 GHz and 0.351$\pm$0.003 at 15 GHz, which are different (by $>5\sigma$) than those observed by \hst\ in the optical (0.229$\pm$0.001 in F475W and 0.284$\pm$0.002 in F814W), disfavoring lensing.
+Radio flux ratios between the two nuclei (NE/SW) are 0.379$\pm$0.001 at 6 GHz and 0.351$\pm$0.003 at 15 GHz, which are different (by over $5\sigma$) than those observed by \hst\ in the optical (0.229$\pm$0.001 in F475W and 0.284$\pm$0.002 in F814W), disfavoring strong lensing but with the caveat of flux ratio anomalies caused by microlensing.
 The radio spectral indices are $-$0.397$\pm$0.004 for the NE nucleus and $-$0.314$\pm$0.002 for the SW nucleus.
-The radio loudness parameter $R_{6\,cm/2500\,\AA}$, commonly defined as the flux density ratio at the rest-frame 6 cm and that at 2500 \AA , is 1079$\pm$74 for the NE nucleus and 659$\pm$16 for the SW nucleus, placing both quasars in the radio-loud (i.e., $R_{6\,cm/2500\,\AA}>$10) population according to the canonical definition\cite{Kellermann1989}.
+The radio loudness parameter $R_{6\,cm/2500\,\AA}$, commonly defined as the flux density ratio at the rest-frame 6 cm and that at 2,500 \AA , is 1079$\pm$74 for the NE nucleus and 659$\pm$16 for the SW nucleus, placing both quasars in the radio-loud (that is, $R_{6\,cm/2500\,\AA}$ over 10) population according to the canonical definition\cite{Kellermann1989}.